-- Records are kept in personal files and stored separately from their developmental records and contain registration information as specified in section titled 'Family's records and data protection' - Personal files contain other material described as confidential as required, such as Common Assessment Framework assessments, Early Support information or Education, Health and Care Plan (EHCP, case notes including recording of concerns, discussions with parents, and action taken, copies of correspondence and reports from other agencies). - Confidentiality is maintained by secure storage of files in a locked cabinet with access restricted to those who need to know such as those employees working directly with children including keyworkers or the SENCO, or those responsible for administration and management including administrators, the Centre Manager and Deputy.
+- Records are kept in personal files and stored separately from their developmental records and contain registration information as specified in section titled 'Family's records and data protection' - Personal files contain other material described as confidential as required, such as Common Assessment Framework assessments, Early Support information or Education, Health and Care Plan (EHCP, case notes including recording of concerns, discussions with parents, and action taken, copies of correspondence and reports from other agencies.

+Confidentiality is maintained by secure storage of files in a locked cabinet with access restricted to those who need to know.
 Access to records information can be seen in section titled 'Access to Records'.